Frequently Asked Questions

 - The manufacture for sale of a Fur Product using Fur sourced exclusively from a Used Fur Product.”

-This policy would not apply to wool, leather, sheepskin, cowhides, taxidermy, or any fur product from an animal defined as “Livestock” under the Colorado Revised Statutes.
+The Denver fur ban would not apply to wool, leather, sheepskin, cowhides, taxidermy, or any fur product from an animal defined as “Livestock” under the Colorado Revised Statutes.
 This policy is designed to target fur products from animals used primarily for their fur and who have had more limited domestication than typical farmed animals.
-It would protect Minks, Chinchillas, Foxes, Rabbits, Raccoon Dogs, Lynxes, Beavers, Coyotes, and others.
+It would protect Minks, Chinchillas, Foxes, Rabbits, Raccoons, Lynxes, Beavers, Coyotes, and others.

 The policy would apply to any type of product made from new fur, including clothes, accessories, and furniture.
 See the full text of the legislation here.